lolster/ansu-iam-client/README.md

 This project was done as part of our Web Services elective at PES University, Bangalore, India.

+## Download

+This is a maven project, which makes it really simple to distribute.

+You can clone this repo and use `mvn clean package` (you need to install maven first) to create the jar file if you want to be on the bleeding edge.

+Otherwise, you can get the latest stable release from (here)[https://github.com/lolster/ansu-iam-client/releases].
+Just download the jar and include it in your classpath.

 ## Tutorial

 Using the client should be simple to anyone with basic Java know-how.